lunz-s/DeepAdverserialRegulariser/README.md

 Code for the paper [Adversarial Regularizer in Inverse Problems](https://arxiv.org/abs/1805.11572).

 Inverse Problems are traditionally solved using purely model-based methods, as in variational regularization methods.
-We propose a new framework for applying data-driven approaches to inverse problems, using a neural network as a regularization functional.
+We propose a new framework for applying data-driven approaches to inverse problems, using a neural network as regularization functional.

-The network is trained as a critic in [WGANs](https://arxiv.org/abs/1701.07875), learning to discriminate between the distribution of ground truth images and the distribution of unregularized reconstruction.
+The network is trained as a critic as in [WGANs](https://arxiv.org/abs/1701.07875), learning to discriminate between the distribution of ground truth images and the distribution of unregularized reconstruction.
 Once trained, the network is applied by solving the corresponding variational problem.